BH Macro Limited Repurchases Shares to Hold in Treasury - TipRanks.com

 More about BH Macro Shs GBP

-BH Macro Limited is a closed-ended collective investment scheme based in Guernsey, focusing on investment management and trading activities.
-It operates with limited liability and is listed on the London Stock Exchange.
+BH Macro Limited is a closed-ended collective investment scheme based in Guernsey, focusing on managing investment funds with limited liability.
+It operates primarily in the financial sector, offering investment opportunities through its shares traded on the London Stock Exchange.

 Technical Sentiment Signal: Strong Buy